n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Storyblok/README.md

 ### 2. Storyblok node (getAll: story)

-This node will get all the stories that have the slug starting with `release`.
+This node will get all the stories that have a slug starting with `release`.

 1. Select 'Management API' from the ***Source*** dropdown list.
 2. You'll have to enter credentials for the Storyblok node.
 You can find out how to do that [here](../../../credentials/Storyblok/README.md).